-Traditionally, back in the Victorian era, antique stair rods were made from solid, polished brass.
-They would have required regular cleaning to keep them shiny.
-Otherwise, due to atmospheric conditions, they naturally tarnished and became darker in tone.
+The brass finish of the carpet rods would have likewise required frequent cleaning to keep them shiny.
+Otherwise, due to atmospheric conditions such as damp, they naturally tarnished and became darker in tone.
 Today’s antique-look intentionally resembles brass which has gone a deeper, mellow tone.

 We sell new carpet rods in a choice of ten finishes, including polished brass and antique brass.
 In fact, these are the two most popular.
 For easy upkeep, an invisible lacquer prevents them from tarnishing over time.
 If you specifically require un-lacquered rods, then please get in touch and we can arrange.